 Potential biodiversity impacts from quarry construction and operation will include native vegetation clearance, temporary reduction in koala habitat, and fauna displacement.
 Impacts from rehabilitation methods may include weed and pest spread, erosion and sedimentation and loss of species diversity.

-This plan has been prepared by Kleinfelder Australia Pty Ltd to satisfy the Conditions of the Development Consent and provide improved environmental management of the quarry.
+This plan has been prepared by Wedgetail Project Consulting Pty Ltd in conjunction with Newcastle Sand to satisfy water management Conditions of the Development Consent and provide improved environmental management of the quarry.